 5. Crisis management

-Internal communications plays a crucial role if your company experiences a crisis.
-From a fire at one of your factories, to a natural disaster, to a scandal involving one of your executives, a crisis can come in many forms.
+Internal communication plays a crucial role if your company experiences a crisis.
+From a fire at one of your factories to a natural disaster to a scandal involving one of your executives, a crisis can come in many forms.

 When a crisis hits, it’s important that internal communication is prioritized so that employees know what’s happening, who to direct journalists to within the company, and not to make any unauthorized comments that could hurt the company

 It’s a time when communication needs to be controlled and centralized as journalists can be pretty ruthless in the hunt for information, picking up the phone and calling different lines until they get someone to make an unofficial comment.
 Internal communication must be prioritized when a crisis hits.
 Informed employees know what’s happening, who to direct journalists to within a company, and how to protect themselves from accidentally making unauthorized comments that could hurt the company.

 How to improve your company’s internal communication

 When it comes to internal communication, what matters most is that you’re conveying the right message.
 A well-rounded approach to internal communication will include company news like acquisitions or product launches, internal promotions, ‘employee of the month’ announcements, updates on important projects, and spaces for peer-to-peer communication.